Valles Caldera National Preserve

 Program schedules and activities offered vary with the seasons.
 Valles Caldera offers the widest variety and number of ranger-led programs from mid-May through September.
 Ranger-led programs can be found on our calendar at https://www.nps.gov/vall/planyourvisit/calendar.htm.
 When you arrive, check with staff at the Valle Grande Entrance Station and bulletin board for program details or schedule changes.

-Guided hikes are led by rangers or volunteers that have an in-depth knowledge of the preserve.
+Guided hikes are led by rangers or volunteers that have an in-depth knowledge of the park.
 In addition, each guided hike focuses on a different topic or theme.
 Some guided hikes are only offered once while others are offered more frequently.
 Please check the calendar for dates and times the guided hikes are offered.

 Guided Van Tours